SQL Injection Scanner

 As a result, the risk of an SQL Injection vulnerability is that the attacker could:

-Read/write files from the disk (in certain conditions)
+- Read/write files from the disk (under certain conditions)

-Execute operating system commands on the database server (in certain conditions)
+- Execute operating system commands on the database server (under certain conditions)

 Here is a sample URL which extracts the type and version of the database server (MySQL) by exploiting the SQL Injection vulnerability: